 The Future of Animal-Assisted Therapy

 AAT is gaining in popularity.
-For example, a 2011 report from the US Department of Health and Human Services, the Centers for Disease Control and Prevention (CDC) and the National Health Center for Health Statistics shows that nearly 60% of hospice care providers that provide alternative therapies offer pet therapy to patients.
+For example, a 2011 report from the US Department of Health and Human Services, the Centers for Disease Control and Prevention (CDC) and the National Health Center for Health Statistics show that nearly 60% of hospice care providers that provide alternative therapies offer pet therapy to patients.
 Despite AAT’s gaining popularity, the benefits are difficult to quantify and “prove” from a standpoint of medicine, psychiatry, and psychology.
 For this reason, many experts in the field of AAT believe that the therapy is undervalued and that more research should be conducted to affirm the benefits of ATT.
 Fortunately, multidiscipline research and studies into the benefits of AAT are being conducted.
 Here are a few examples:

 In 2003, the American Journal of Alzheimer’s Disease and Other Dementias published a study that came to the following conclusion: